Book reviews

-Apart from inserting a decent part of adventures into her stories, Maryna deals with complicated relationships between people and puzzles her reader with some very unusual philosophy of her own.
-One more peculiarity of Sokolyan’s fiction is “parallel text”, accompanying the main one.
-In Novendialia, stories from Drakuv’s history told by a witty guide follow the main plotline, and in Kovdra snovydy (Sleepwalker’s Blanket) the author inserts an “abstract from a monograph entitled Consolidation of Mundanity” into the narrative.
-Kovdra snovydy’s fable spins around a tricky question: what may happen to gods whom people do not worship anymore?
-The story in fact resembles a magic blanket, knit of bright flickering sparkles.
-Yet another of Sokolyan’s works, Herem, retells the story of the Messiah from a totally unexpected point of view.
-Although author does not insist that her text deals with the biblical tale, a number of details makes the hint quite obvious.
-Maryna Sokolyan’s fiction is multi-layered.
-Besides the books already mentioned, there is also a mystery social drama Kodlo (The Evil Breed) and a mystery detective story Storonni v domi (Strangers in the House) – where love mingles with Cabbala.
-Balada dlya Kryvoyi Varhy (Ballad for Crooked Varga) is also based on Ukrainian myths.
+Apart from incorporating a fair share of adventures into her stories, Maryna Sokolyan explores complex relationships and intrigues her readers with an unusual, distinctive philosophy.
+Another unique feature of Sokolyan’s fiction is the use of “parallel text” alongside the main narrative.
+In Novendialia, stories from Drakuv’s history, narrated by a witty guide, run parallel to the central plotline.
+In Kovdra snovydy (Sleepwalker’s Blanket), Sokolyan inserts an “excerpt from a monograph entitled Consolidation of Mundanity.”
+The fable of Kovdra snovydy revolves around a provocative question: what happens to gods who are no longer worshipped by people?
+The story itself resembles a magic blanket, woven from bright, flickering sparkles.
+Another of Sokolyan’s works, Herem, retells the story of the Messiah from an entirely unexpected perspective.
+While the author does not explicitly claim to be referencing the biblical tale, many details make the allusion clear.
+Sokolyan’s fiction is multilayered.
+In addition to the books mentioned, she has written Kodlo (The Evil Breed), a social mystery drama, and Storonni v domi (Strangers in the House), a mystery detective novel where love intertwines with Kabbalah.
+Balada dlya Kryvoyi Varhy (Ballad for Crooked Varga) is also rooted in Ukrainian mythology.

 Contemporary Ukrainian Literature Review (Almanac)

-Yaroslava Nemirovych, the main character of Maryna Sokolyan’s novel The Harpy’s Heart, has become a witness of a crime.
-She runs away from the chase and finds herself in a remote village.
-Recalling her past, she realizes that she has to some point provoked a situation that led to a person’s death.
-She tries to understand which critical moments in her life have caused her spiritual degradation.
-Yaroslava has many talents, such as a gift for making up witty stories and an ability to influence people’s emotions.
-Cleverly using these talents, she has made a good career and did not even notice when her habit of manipulating people has lead to professional deformation of her personality.
-Yaroslava wants to spend some time in the peaceful atmosphere of the village and find a way to come to terms with herself, but she learns from her neighbours about recent events – one person is missing, and another is in prison for a crime that he seemingly didn’t commit.
-Thanks to her manipulative and analytic skills, Yaroslava solves this crime.
-Building story lines that put the character into complicated life situations, the novel’s author offers the readers to decide for themselves which lines should not be crossed for the sake of results.
+Yaroslava Nemirovych, the protagonist of Maryna Sokolyan’s novel The Harpy’s Heart, becomes a witness to a crime.
+Fleeing from her pursuers, she ends up in a remote village.
+As she reflects on her past, she realizes that she, in some way, provoked the situation that led to someone’s death.
+She seeks to understand which key moments in her life caused her moral decline.
+Yaroslava is highly talented, with a knack for creating witty stories and a gift for influencing people’s emotions.
+Cleverly using these abilities, she built a successful career, but she failed to notice when her habit of manipulating others led to her professional and personal degradation.
+Hoping to find peace in the village and reconcile with herself, she learns about recent events from her neighbors—a person is missing, and another is in prison for a crime he seemingly did not commit.
+Using her manipulative and analytical skills, Yaroslava solves the mystery.
+The novel places the character in complex situations, leaving readers to ponder which ethical lines should never be crossed in pursuit of results.

 “Nora-Druk” catalogue

-Sokolyan’s text works as a well-adjusted mechanism, every detail sits in its place, which makes “Novendialia” is a quality literary piece.
-The book will suit all readers who like fantasy and light philosophical prose.
+Sokolyan’s text functions like a well-oiled machine – every detail is in its rightful place, making Novendialia a high-quality literary work.
+The book is perfect for readers who enjoy fantasy and light philosophical prose.

 “SUMNO” portal

-Novendialia” is a recent “full-length” novel by Maryna Sokolyan with a vivid, finely twisted mystic-detective story.
-Its dynamic style would have easily made it a good basis for a blockbuster.
-The more so since the book has all the necessary ingredients of a thrilling story: a half-secret society and its bloody activities, a lonely hero with a brave heart, Drakuv, a gloomy city with a medieval ambience and its gothic legends and much more.
+Novendialia is Maryna Sokolyan’s latest full-length novel, featuring a vividly twisted mystical-detective plot.
+Its dynamic style could easily serve as the foundation for a blockbuster, especially since the novel contains all the elements of a thrilling story: a semi-secret society and its bloody activities, a lonely hero with a brave heart, Drakuv – a gloomy city with a medieval atmosphere and gothic legends – and much more.

 “Druh chytacha” newspaper

-At first you are going to be surprised – did Maryna Sokolyan dare compose an alternative Gospel?
-Did she, like Bulgakov, venture to write about our Lord Jesus Christ?
-There are reasons for this suspicion: the story is set amid deserts and palms, the place names sound like Samaria, Jericho and Jerusalem, a strict self-contained law sounds much like Judaic, and the main character Gur, sold into captivity could as well have been a carpenter.
+At first, you might be surprised – did Maryna Sokolyan dare to write an alternative Gospel?
+Did she, like Bulgakov, venture to depict our Lord Jesus Christ?
+There are reasons for this suspicion: the story is set amid deserts and palm trees, the place names resemble Samaria, Jericho, and Jerusalem, and a strict, self-contained law echoes Judaism.
+The main character, Gur, sold into captivity, could very well have been a carpenter.

-Then you’ll see that Gur […] does not aspire to be Jesus, though he claims some of his functions – he is partly a teacher, partly a son of a God, partly a savior. […] In Hebrew “Herem” means a certain sacred censure, of both positive and negative nature, bringing together under one lexeme both sacred and accursed.
-That’s the whole idea of the novel: good and evil, light and dark, divine and earthly, righteous and sinful are so intermixed in the text that at a certain point one can’t see a difference.
-And this is no longer science fiction, this is our beautiful new reality.
+However, you’ll soon realize that Gur does not aspire to be Jesus, though he shares some of His roles – he is partly a teacher, partly a son of a god, and partly a savior.
+In Hebrew, “Herem” refers to a sacred censure, both positive and negative, encompassing both the sacred and the accursed under one word.
+This is the essence of the novel: good and evil, light and dark, divine and earthly, righteous and sinful are so intertwined that at a certain point, one can no longer distinguish between them.
+This is no longer science fiction – it’s our beautiful new reality.

 “Sho” magazine